So you want to plan a block party

 - Park on the right hand side of the road; it's the side we drive on, it's predictable and helps keep everyone safe.

 - Avoid idling your fuel away, reduce green house gas emissions and lessen noise pollution by minimzing idling times.
-PS Idling = Parked so be aware of where you are temporarily parking!
+Idling = Parked so be aware of where you are temporarily parking!

 RCMP Crime Prevention Unit: